-- (1) The Deputy Chair is to act as Chair: - (a) during a vacancy in the office of Chair, whether or not an appointment has previously been made to the office; or - (b) during any period, or during all periods, when the Chair is absent from duty or from Australia or is, for any other reason, unable to perform the duties of office. - (2) The Minister may appoint another Commissioner to act as Chair if: - (a) there is a vacancy in the office of Chair and the office of Deputy Chair (whether or not an appointment has been made to either or both of those offices); or - (b) the Chair and Deputy Chair are absent from duty or from Australia or are, for any other reason, unable to perform the duties of office. - (3) The Minister may appoint a person (including an Associate Commissioner) to act as a Commissioner (other than the Chair): - (a) during a vacancy in the office of the Commissioner; or - (b) during any period, or during all periods, when the Commissioner is absent from duty or from Australia or is, for any other reason, unable to perform the duties of office. - (4) Anything done by a person purporting to act under an appointment under this section is not invalid merely because: - (a) the occasion for the appointment had not arisen; or
+- (1) The Deputy Chair is to act as Chair: - (a) during a vacancy in the office of Chair, whether or not an appointment has previously been made to the office; or - (b) during any period, or during all periods, when the Chair is absent from duty or from Australia or is, for any other reason, unable to perform the duties of office. - Note: For rules that apply to persons acting as the Chair, see section 33A of the Acts Interpretation Act 1901. - (2) The Minister may appoint another Commissioner to act as Chair if: - (a) there is a vacancy in the office of Chair and the office of Deputy Chair (whether or not an appointment has been made to either or both of those offices); or - (b) the Chair and Deputy Chair are absent from duty or from Australia or are, for any other reason, unable to perform the duties of office. - Note: For rules that apply to acting appointments, see section 33A of the Acts Interpretation Act 1901. - (3) The Minister may appoint a person (including an Associate Commissioner) to act as a Commissioner (other than the Chair): - (a) during a vacancy in the office of the Commissioner; or - (b) during any period, or during all periods, when the Commissioner is absent from duty or from Australia or is, for any other reason, unable to perform the duties of office. - Note: For rules that apply to acting appointments, see section 33A of the Acts Interpretation Act 1901.